 W.I.S.E.
 MANAGEMENT SA, hereinafter referred to as “W.I.S.E.”, is a public limited company under Swiss law registered in the Commercial Register of the Canton of Geneva and its registered office is at 15 rue Pierre-Fatio, 1204 Geneva.

 Founded in 2009, W.I.S.E. provides its clients with asset management services and financial investment advice.

-W.I.S.E. is a member of SO-FIT Organisme de Surveillance pour Intermédiaires Financiers & Trustees, 2 rue Pedro-Meylan, 1208 Geneva, with which it must obtain authorisation from FINMA as an Asset Manager by 31.12.2022.
+W.I.S.E. is subject to the organization SO-FIT Organisme de Surveillance pour Intermédiaires Financiers & Trustees, 2 rue Pedro-Meylan, 1208 Geneva.

 The SO-FIT supervisory body is responsible for monitoring and controlling W.I.S.E. in order to ensure compliance with laws and best practices in its asset management activity.